8 Top-Rated Tourist Attractions in Waterford

 3 Medieval Museum

-Opposite Waterford Crystal and adjacent to Christ Church Cathedral is the Medieval Museum, a tribute to medieval life in the city.
+Adjacent to Christ Church Cathedral, the Medieval Museum honors Waterford's medieval days.
 The cloister hall is particularly eye-catching as are an array of vestments, a medieval depiction of King Edward III, and a hat once belonging to the notorious King Henry VIII.
 Waterford's principal Protestant church, Christ Church Cathedral (1779), stands beyond the City Hall and the Theatre Royal.
 The cathedral has a spacious interior and two fine tombs, the Rice monument (1469), and the Fitzgerald monument made of Carrara marble.
 On the south side is the Bishop's Palace dating from the 18th century and restored in 1975.

 Hours: Open June-August Monday-Saturday 9am-6pm, Sundays & bank holidays 11am-5pm (seasonal variations)

 Admission: Adults €7, seniors & students €6, under 14s free

 Address: Cathedral Square, Waterford

 4 Bishop's Palace

 Waterford was once Ireland's second city and a place of considerable wealth built on trade, a fact that's reflected in many fine stone buildings dating from the 18th and 19th centuries.
 A stone's throw from Christ Church Cathedral, the Bishop's Palace dates from 1741 and was designed by Richard Castles.
 Here visitors can see, amongst many other items, the oldest surviving piece of Waterford crystal in the world, a cut-glass decanter dating from the 1780s.
 The museum not only focuses on Georgian times but also takes visitors on a journey from the mid 1700s to the 1970s.
 Exhibits include rare period paintings and items of furniture.